Directory | Articles | Author

 A Messianic Kiddush

 Messianic believers need legitimate biblical summaries of their faith.
 Israel has long used the Shema of Deuteronomy 6 as her banner of faith.
 But the Shema is not "Messianic."
 It says nothing about the Messiah Yeshua.
 The NT contains passages which could be used as affirmations that link him to the faith of ancient Israel.
-This page lists six of them for consideration.
 [1 HTML page]

 Israel was of divided, not one-sided, opinion about Jesus in his day.
 Thousands believed in him.
 The great historical myth of total Jewish Rejection is dismantled by the NT.
 And there are two prophecies in Isaiah that foretold the whole story.
 [8 HTML pages]